Who Was Matthew Written To? The Gospel's Audience

 The genealogy of Jesus at the beginning of the Gospel links him directly not only to Abraham, Isaac, and Jacob but also to David, Israel’s greatest king.
 It seems unlikely that a gentile author would take such great pains to link Jesus to the greatest Jewish patriarchs.

 Walter Wilson also notes that the author clearly has knowledge of Hebrew.
 In addition, he makes numerous references to the Hebrew Bible in the text, highlighting prophecies he believes are relevant, and insisting on the importance of Torah observance.
-All of this definitely points to a Jewish author for Matthew.
+All this suggests a Jewish author for Matthew.

 He Was Probably not from Palestine